About BCALMA

 Several Lands Administrators throughout British Columbia expressed the need for British Columbia First Nations to keep abreast of activities and developments pertaining to First Nations land management issues on a National level.
 Many also recognized the potential benefits associated with forming a Regional Lands Association affiliated with the National Aboriginal Lands Managers Association (NALMA).
 Four First Nations from British Columbia who maintain Associate Memberships with NALMA believed that formation of a British Columbia Regional Association would greatly benefit and complement both organizations in our joint efforts to increase capacity for First Nation Lands Managers.

-On March 12, 2012, NALMA’s Board of Directors voted to accept the membership application of the British Columbia Aboriginal Lands Managers (BCALM).
+On March 12, 2012, NALMA’s Board of Directors voted to accept the membership application of the British Columbia Aboriginal Lands Managers Association (BCALMA).
 The four founding members are the Coldwater Indian Band, Penticton Indian Band, Shuswap Indian Band and Skeetchestn Indian Band.
-It is our hope that BCALM will provide an opportunity to share a wealth of knowledge in Land Management in the various land regimes, economic development, taxation and many other issues.
+It is our hope that BCALMA will provide an opportunity to share a wealth of knowledge in Land Management in the various land regimes, economic development, taxation and many other issues.
 All members of First Nations will benefit from the establishment of the British Columbia Regional Association.

 Goals & Objectives